umbraco/rfcs/docs/0000-rfc-styleguide.md

 To ensure easy to follow tutorials the following styles will be required in any written text of the tutorial:

 - Use _**Bold Italic**_ for specific terms.
 Examples: Content Node; Property Editor; Document Type
-- Use [Exact Text] to indicate UI items for when they need to click on it or when you are referencing them
+- Use "Exact Text" to indicate UI items for when they need to click on it or when you are referencing them
 - Use "Input value" for things you want readers to type into inputs
 - Use `Inline code` for names of properties, methods, namespaces, etc.